-The anal glands are two small sacs, located under the skin on either side of the anus, that fill with fluid.
-Usually, this fluid is naturally express when a dog goes number two.
-Sometimes, however, this process doesn't occur naturally and needs a little help.
+The anal sacs are located under the skin on either side of the anus, that fill with fluid.
+Usually, this secretion is naturally released when a dog goes number two.
+Sometimes, however, this process doesn't occur naturally and needs a little help from pet owners.
 In this case, your dog's vet (or sometimes even his groomer) can help with manually expressing the anal glands.
 And don't worry that you've done something wrong if your dog does experience impacted anal gland issues—they can be caused by a whole range of things, from soft stools to just predisposition based on breed.

 Why does my dog's breath smell like nail polish remover?

 This is probably one of the more disconcerting smells your dog can emit and for good reason.
-It's nature's way of letting you (and your pup) know that something needs attention.
-If your dog's breath starts to smell like acetone (nail polish remover) or any other harsh, chemically scent, it could be a sign of diabetic ketoacidosis, a serious complication of diabetes.
+This foul odor is nature's way of letting you (and your pup) know that something needs attention.
+If your dog's breath starts to smell like acetone (nail polish remover) or any other harsh, chemically scent, it could be a sign of diabetic ketoacidosis, a serious medical condition related to diabetes.

 Dogs experiencing diabetic ketoacidosis may also exhibit other symptoms, including increased thirst, increased urination, vomiting, weight loss, dehydration, and even sudden blindness.
 That's why it's vital to get your dog to the vet right away if you notice a chemical smell on their breath.